raw-phil/bs/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/raw-phil/bs)](https://goreportcard.com/report/github.com/raw-phil/bs)

-Free time project for learning [GO](https://go.dev/) language and something more about HTTP/1.1 protocol.
+Free time project to learn [GO](https://go.dev/) language and something more about HTTP/1.1 protocol.

-BuggyServer is a minimal HTTP/1.1 server build from scratch that serves static files, it does not use any HTTP packages like [net/http](https://pkg.go.dev/net/http).
+BuggyServer is a minimal HTTP/1.1 server built from scratch that serves static files, it does not use any HTTP packages like [net/http](https://pkg.go.dev/net/http).

 I have followed the [HTTP/1.1 spec](https://www.rfc-editor.org/rfc/rfc9112), and [HTTP/1.1 Semantics](https://www.rfc-editor.org/rfc/rfc9110).